myroslavsuprun/react-developer-test/README.md

 - Install the dependencies.
 - Launch on your localhost.
 - [Download](https://github.com/scandiweb/junior-react-endpoint) and launch the graphQL endpoint.
-- Make sure that the localhost link is `http://localhost:4000/`.
+- Make sure that the endpoint link is `http://localhost:4000/`.
 - You are ready to go.

 ## Review part